Tinkerforge/doc/en/source/Hardware/Bricks/RED_Brick.rst

 Quickstart / Test your RED Brick
 --------------------------------

-* Install Brick Viewer, Bricks
+As a first step install the :ref:`Brick Daemon <brickd>` and the :ref:`Brick Viewer <brickv>` software on your PC or Mac.
+Insert the SD Card into the :ref:`SD Card slot <red_brick_sd_card_slot>` (you can order a SD Card with preinstalled image or you have to
-* Insert Micro SD Card with Fast or Full Image
+:ref:`copy it on your card <red_brick_copy_image>`).
+After that your RED Brick is ready to go and can be connected to your PC or Mac with a micro USB cable.

-  * ready to use images from shop
+TODO: Image RED Brick with micro USB cable connected

-  * copy image (min. class 10 recommended)
+If you start the Brick Viewer software and press "connect".
+A tab should show up labeled with "RED Brick".
+Click on it.

-* Connect RED Brick to PC by Micro USB
+TODO: Image RED Brick Tab.

-* Click through tabs
+On the left side of the tab you see different additional tabs.
+The "Overview" tab should be selected and should show different information about the CPU load, memory usage and different other status informations.
+This means your RED Brick works as expected and you can start to upload your program.
+See the :ref:`Brick Viewer Chapter <red_brick_brickv>` on how to configure the Brick and how to upload your programs.

-Full image users can connect HDMI monitor and USB hub with keyboard and mouse and work with the LXDE desktop environment.
+Users of the :ref:`Full image <red_brick_images>` can test the graphical interface.
+To do so, connect an monitor to the :ref:`HDMI Port <red_brick_hdmi_port>` and a USB hub with keyboard and mouse to the :ref:`USB2.0 Port <red_brick_usb2_port>` of the RED Brick and see the LXDE desktop environment booting.
+After the boot process you should work with it as expected.

 .. _red_brick_hardware: